g4ngli0s/CTF/AlexCTF2017/Fore3_usb_probing.md

 53248         0xD000          PNG image, 460 x 130, 8-bit/color RGBA, interlaced
 ```

-Binwalk finds a hideen PNG image inside the binary.
+Binwalk finds a hidden PNG image inside the binary.
 If it is not extracted with the previous command, we can force it using:

 ```
 $ binwalk -D 'png image:png' output2.bin